Week 4: Ezekiel

 Ezekiel 2:1-15

-Ezekiel stands by the Kebar River in Babylon.
-The Kebar River is where the Hebrew refugee camp was.
+Ezekiel stands by the Kebar River in Babylon where the Hebrew refugee camp was.
 This is a disappointing day for him.
 Of course, being an exile doesn’t help, but more so, he is supposed to be starting his priestly duties in the Temple around this time.
 His whole life had been oriented towards this, but now he is 550 miles from a stripped Temple and captured.
 Suddenly, Ezekiel looks up and sees a fantastic vision of the Glory of God!

 Let’s pause for a second.
 Let’s acknowledge a few things.

 One.
 It can sound like a cliche to say: “When you feel down, God shows up.”
 A lot of times, it might not feel like that.
-Certainly, for the Hebrews, it didn’t feel like that in exile.
-Yes, they massively screwed up and allowed this to happen, but it’s doubtful that they felt the weight of God in the chains that carried them away to another land.
+The Hebrews probably felt abandoned as they were led into exile.
 Just because we are feeling down doesn’t mean God will appear to us in a fantastical vision.
 God isn’t a cheerleader for our emotions.

 Two.
-Much of the Book of Ezekiel’s first section asks, “Why is God’s glory in Babylon?”
+Ezekiel’s biggest concern is “Why is God’s glory in Babylon?”
 This is a great question to ask yourself in a challenging situation.
 Training your eyes to see God in “Babylon” is essential to keeping your faith.
 This passage describes the Glory of God as moving on wheels.
-(Wheels with eyes, but still wheels nonetheless.)
 So, where was God coming from?
-The ancient Hebrew expectation would be that God dwelled in the Temple above the Ark of the Covenant.
+The assumption would be that God dwelled in the Temple.
 Later in Ezekiel 8-11, God shows Ezekiel a vision of those who were left in Jerusalem worshiping huge idols in God’s Temple.
-Because of this, God is driven out of his Temple and heads towards Babylon.
-(The fate of Jerusalem has been sealed in that the second wave of exile will happen.)
-So, Ezekiel’s first vision of God comes from God leaving the Temple in Jerusalem.
+Because of this, God heads towards Babylon.
 For Ezekiel, the priest, this would have been a tragedy.

 Three.
 Let’s use some sacred imagination.
 There were other priests ahead of Ezekiel.
-Many of those other priests were taken in the first wave of exile by Nebuchadnezzar.
-Remember, he took all the ruling class and people with influence.
-That included the Levites, the priestly tribe.
+Many of those other priests were taken in the exile by Babylon.
+Remember, he took all the people with influence.
 In other words, God had options of who to appear to, all of whom would have understood what they were seeing.

 But God saw Ezekiel, sad and lonely by a river.